-Drew is the Executive Director and Co-Founder of Network Delaware which focuses on activating regular people in the political process through leadership development, civic engagement, and policy change.
+Drew (he/him) is the Network Coordinator and Co-Founder of Network Delaware which focuses on activating regular people in the political process through leadership development, civic engagement, and policy change.
 Through the organization Drew has provided a space to support campaigns for racial justice, immigrant rights, reproductive justice, and economic opportunity.
 He focuses his time coaching and developing the next set of social change organizers across the state.

 Previously, Drew managed and coached multiple grassroots electoral and issue-oriented campaigns from the local to the state-wide level.
 He also wrote at OrganizingChange.org and coached chess at a local school.